turingschool/curriculum/source/topics/extract_ratings_service.markdown

 ## Validating Functionality

-The existing ratings do not have unit tests.
+The existing ratings do not have unit tests or controller tests.
 There are some feature specs, but they're incomplete.

 We need: